Dino-Kupinic/Schulbuchaktion/docs/developers/code-style.md

 # Code Style

-Code commited to Schulbuchaktion should follow these guidelines:
+Code committed to Schulbuchaktion should follow these guidelines:

 - empty line should be EOF
 - spaces instead of tabs